List of torpedo cruisers of Italy: Tripoli

-class
+Goito class

 Brin continued his experimentation with the Goito class, adopting different hull forms, propulsion systems, and light gun batteries to determine the most effective configuration for the new warship type.
 He was joined in this task by Engineering Director Giacinto Pullino, who prepared the design for Confienza.
 Despite their variations, all were broadly similar to Tripoli, upon which their designs were based.
 The follow-on Partenope class adopted the two-shaft engine arrangement that had been used in Confienza, along with her gun armament suite, which included a single 4.7 in gun; she was the only member of the class to carry a medium-caliber gun.

 Like Tripoli, the four Goitos served with the fleet and participated in training exercises.
 These exercises frequently gamed the problem of a French naval attack on various Italian ports, France then being Italy's most likely adversary, owing to Italy's membership in the Triple Alliance with Germany and Austria-Hungary.
 When not conducting maneuvers, the ships were frequently placed in reserve to reduce operational costs.
 By the late 1890s, the ships began to be withdrawn from frontline service, with Goito being converted into a minelayer in 1897, Montebello becoming a training ship in 1898; Monzambano and Confienza were simply stricken from the register in 1901 and sold for scrap.
 During World War I, Goito supported the minelaying operations against Austria-Hungary, and she and Montebello were both discarded after the war in 1920.

-class
+Folgore class

 The next class of torpedo cruisers built for the Italian fleet, the Folgore class, marked further experimentation on the part of Brin.
 These two ships were significantly smaller than the other torpedo cruisers Brin designed, though they still carried an armament of three torpedo tubes, and they were nearly as fast as the Goitos.
 They were not particularly successful vessels and their design was not repeated in future torpedo cruisers.
 The ships had uneventful careers, though this was in part due to the fact that Folgore was badly damaged in a collision with the protected cruiser Giovanni Bausan early in her career, and she could not be repaired to her original configuration.
 Saetta was frequently placed in reserve, and in 1897 she became a gunnery training ship.
 Folgore was broken up in 1900, and Saetta was dismantled in 1908.